machinable-org/machinable/docs/guide/storage.md

 The [collection reference documentation](../reference/storage.md#collection) provides a comprehensive overview over available options.

 In practice, the interfaces allow you to quickly retrieve the data that is needed to analyse the results.
 One of the key advantages when working with the storage abstraction is that it removes the overhead of thinking about how the data is actually being stored and read from the disk.
 Compared with manual result management, it can significantly reduce the effort to organize, retrieve and analyse results.

+When using the storage interface, however, you still need to keep track of the storage locations like `~/results/9eW1PC` to find your data.
+At the same time, the read-only interface cannot be used to annotate the experiments.
+To organise many experiments more effectively, you can use an [Index](./index.md) that will be discussed in the following section.